jube/libes/CONTRIBUTING.md

 Using the library is the first step to contribution.
 Do not hesitate to tell me if you are using it with the context.

+## Pull request

+If you want to make a pull request, always use the [develop branch](https://github.com/jube/libes/tree/develop), not the master branch.

 ## Reporting bugs

 When you report a bug, try to be as precise as possible, with a code snippet that trigger the bug.